kinglouisph/asm-echo/README.txt

 very simple 64 bit assembly program for linux that takes an input from STDIN and prints it back to STDOUT.

-Also a great axample of a buffer overlow vulnerability, simply enter 20 chars and a command, like so:
+Also a great example of a buffer overflow vulnerability, simply enter 20 chars and a command, like so:

 wordswordswordswordsls